Big Mama dune during sunrise

 9) Spitzkoppe – Star Gazing and Stunning Rocks

-Spitzkoppe completely blew us away—it was one of those unexpected gems in Namibia!
+Spitzkoppe completely blew us away!
+It was one of those unexpected gems in Namibia!

 At first, we thought it would just be a nice pit stop for wild camping between Swakopmund and Etosha.
-But wow, it turned out to be one of the most unforgettable nights of our entire trip.
+But it turned out to be one of the most unforgettable nights of our entire trip.

 Out here, in the middle of nowhere and surrounded by massive orange rock formations, the night sky transforms into a dazzling display of millions of stars.
 It was so clear that the entire Milky Way stretched across the sky, and we were left in complete awe.